mariadb-edwardstoever/mariadb_schema_transporter/README.md

 ```
 #### Target
 The target will require additional free space, even more than the source.
 First, you must have a mount point to place the two compressed files `mariabackupstream.gz` and `source_schema.dump.sql.gz`.
-When the script extracts from these files, additional files will be stored in a subdirectory `stage`.
-Expect the file mariabackupstream.gz to expand about 10 times.
-So if mariabackupstream.gz is 100M, you will need an additional 1000M of free space.
+When the script is run, additional files will be stored in a subdirectory `stage`.
+Expect the file mariabackupstream.gz to extract about 10 times in overall size, plus you will need some room for a margin of error.
+So if mariabackupstream.gz is 100M, you will need an _additional_ 1200M of free space.

 Next, you will need to ensure that the datadir of the database has enough space to store all of those new files.
 It will need the same storage that is used for the subdirectory of the datadir where the schema is stored _on the source_.
+In this example, 1200M of free space in the datadir would be enough.

 Once the operation is completed, the script will ask you if you want to remove the temporary files.